panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 *Before I go on, let me recommend something to you.*

-*If you want to significantly improve your JavaScript knowledge, take the  amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
+*If you want to significantly improve your JavaScript knowledge, take the  amazingly useful course ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
 Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. Arrow function name inference